-- The Law of Ukraine On Plant Quarantine - The List of Products Subject to Phytosanitary Control.
-Table at the end of the document that contains the following columns: - 1.
-HS Code; - 2.
-Ukrainian description; - 3.
-List of countries/territories that have a ban for imports of products of plant origin to Ukraine; - 4.
-List of importing countries that require phytosanitary certificates for products for plant origin for products of plant origin (re-)exported from Ukraine. - The List of Regulated Harmful Organisms (contains the list of organisms in Latin) - Selective Phytosanitary control of wood packaging materials under HS Code 4415.
+- The Law of Ukraine On Plant Quarantine - The List of Products Subject to Phytosanitary Control. - The List of Regulated Harmful Organisms (contains the list of organisms in Latin) - Selective Phytosanitary Control of wood packaging materials under HS Code 4415.

 Labeling and Compliance Regulation